tyhopp/t-rss-reader/infra/README.md

 - `make create` to create the resource plan and apply it
 - `make delete` to create the resource deletion plan and apply it

+## Authorization

+Authorization is implemented via the `T_RSS_READER_TOKEN` environment variable.
+You will need to create and [add the env var to the lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-config).
+Requests then pass the `authorization` header with this value.

+Since this application is meant to be used by a single person and does not contain sensitive information, it's a fine enough solution.

 ## Useful docs

 - [Terraform CLI cheat sheet](https://acloudguru.com/blog/engineering/the-ultimate-terraform-cheatsheet)